SoftwareHeritage/swhapguide/swhap@inria.md

 The structure we want to achieve on Github before launching the archival on the Software Heritage archive is the following:
 - A public repository, named after the software you want to archive (here called _MySoftware_)
 - The repository has two branches:
-	- The _Main_ branch contains all your initial materials (_Raw Materials_), your source code in machine readable format (_Source Code_), the relevant Metadata as well as ReadMe file helping a future visitor to navigate the repository.
+	- The _Main_ branch contains all your initial materials (_Raw Materials_), your source code in machine readable format (_Source Code_), the relevant Metadata as well as a ReadMe file helping a future visitor to navigate the repository.
  	- The _SourceCode_ branch contains the reconstructed development history of your source code, i.e. each version of your code stacked one upon the other.

-Those two branches allow a future viewer to navigate in your legacy code via two different angles: either browsing through the historical material and its retranscription (_Main_ branch), or viewing the code as if it had been developped with a modern versionning system (_Source Code_ branch).
+Those two branches allow a future viewer to navigate in your legacy code according to two different angles: either browsing through the historical material and its retranscription (_Main_ branch), or viewing the code as if it had been developped with a modern versionning system (_Source Code_ branch).

 ![Final repository structure.](./media2/01_RepoStructure.png){#fig:repoStructure}